11 June 2012 at 2:09 pm

 - I snowboard whenever I can.
 I also love skateboarding, but I suck at it.

-- I have four 3D printers and love experimenting and pushing the borders of what I can make
+- I have many 3D printers and love experimenting and pushing the borders of what I can make